nsd20463/gjq/README.md

 The test input is 100,000 lines, each line is a single compacted JSON object.
 The average size of an object in this file is 27kB, and I'm extracting a small (20 byte) field from a handful of list elements in each object.
 The output contains 171k elements.

+Another performance comparison, 7x in this case, which consists of outputting everything.
+This one isn't quite fair, since jq is compacting the output and gjq is copying it through as-is.
+Then again all my input is compacted to begin with.

+    $ time gjq '.' <100k_json_records.json >/dev/null
+    real    0m17.280s
+    user    0m16.616s
+    sys     0m0.604s
+    $ time jq -c '.' <100k_json_records.json >/dev/null
+    real    2m4.632s
+    user    2m3.708s
+    sys     0m0.848s

+(Note the -c flag to jq helps it.
+Without it it takes 2m29s)